toggle menu

 Dee Keane

-Prior to working at CCE Dee has had a varied career which has included working for the private, public and third sectors and has previously lived and worked in Hong Kong, Germany and Canada as well as the UK.
+Prior to working at CCE, Dee had a varied career, which included working for the private, public and third sectors and has previously lived and worked in Hong Kong, Germany and Canada, as well as the UK.

 Claire Quinn

-Following early retirement she began at CCE, a chance to work in another aspect of wider education and participation with a great group of people!
+Following her early retirement Claire began work at CCE, her chance to work in another aspect of wider education and participation, with a great group of people!

 Paul Collard